 \subsection{CNN weights are spatially correlated}

 In the second part of our empirical inspection of fitted weight distributions, we looked at spatial correlations in CNN filters.
 In particular, we considered 9-dimensional vectors formed by the $3 \times 3$ filters for every input and output channel.
 We studied our three-layer network trained on MNIST and found strong correlations between nearby pixels, and lesser (layer 2) or even negative (layer 1) correlations at more distant pixels (Fig.~\ref{fig:cnn_filter_corr}b).
 We found similar spatial correlations in a ResNet20 trained on CIFAR-10, across all layers, with correlation strength increasing as we move to later layers (Fig.~\ref{fig:resnet_covariances}).
-We found by far the strongest evidence of correlations spatially, that is, between weights within the same CNN filter.
+We found by far the strongest evidence of correlations spatially, that is, between weights within the same convolutional filter.
 This could potentially be due to the smoothness and translation equivariance properties of natural images \citep{simoncelli2009capturing}.
-However, we also found some evidence for spatial correlations in the input layer of an FCNN (Fig.~\ref{fig:dnn_covar} in the appendix), but no evidence for correlations between the channels of a CNN (Fig.~\ref{fig:cnn_covar} in the appendix).
+However, we also found some evidence for spatial correlations in the input layer of an FCNN (Fig.~\ref{fig:dnn_covar_l1} in the appendix), but no evidence for correlations between the channels of a convolutional layer (Fig.~\ref{fig:cnn_covar_l2} in the appendix).
 Note though that this methodology cannot find structured correlations between channels, except at the input and output.
-This is because NN functions are invariant to permutations of neurons/channels \citep{sussmann1992uniqueness,mackay1992practical,bishop1995neural,aitchison2020bigger,aitchison2020deep}.
+This is because NN functions are invariant to permutations of channels \citep{sussmann1992uniqueness,mackay1992practical,bishop1995neural,aitchison2020bigger,aitchison2020deep}.

 These findings suggest that better priors could be designed by explicitly taking this correlation structure into account.
-We hypothesize that multivariate distributions with non-diagonal covariance matrices could be good candidates for CNN priors, especially when the covariances are large for neighboring pixels within the CNN filters (see Sec.~\ref{sec:cnn_experiments}).
+We hypothesize that multivariate distributions with non-diagonal covariance matrices could be good candidates for convolutional layer priors, especially when the covariances are large for neighboring pixels within the convolutional filters (see Sec.~\ref{sec:cnn_experiments}).